The quaint coastal town of Salinas has a widespread reputation in Puerto Rico as a foodie mecca.

 La Barkita

-El Balcón del Capitán and El Roble have both received the mesones gastronómicos endorsement from the Puerto Rico Tourism Company, a commendation for excellent Puerto Rican cooking and exceptional service.
-You’ll find a family-friendly ambience and dishes that span traditions of the Caribbean and Latin America.
+El Balcón del Capitán received the mesones gastronómicos endorsement from the Puerto Rico Tourism Company, a commendation for excellent Puerto Rican cooking and exceptional service.
+You’ll find a warm, friendly ambiance and dishes that explore culinary traditions from throughout Latin America and the Caribbean.

 Popular dishes include fresh lobster, whole-fried red snapper with tostones, mofongo with shrimp and crab meat, chapín fritters, and seafood salad, among other options.